ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_simplified_coding_exercise.md

 #### Value

-As a Store Owner, I want to see a table or grid of all of the products I have entered into the system
+As a Store Owner, I want to see a table or grid of all of the products I have entered into the software.

 #### Acceptance Criteria

 * I should be able to see all of the products on the screen.
-* I should be able to see all of the properties of each Product (product Id, description, price, quantity)
+* I should be able to see all of the properties of each Product (product Id, description, price, quantity).
+* The products should be displayed in some sort of table or grid.
+* Text values should be left aligned.
+* Numerical values should be right aligned.
+* The table should contain the appropriate headings.

 ### User Story #2: Add new products to the system

 #### Value

-As a Store Owner, I want to be add additional products to the system.
+As a Store Owner, I want to be add additional products to the software.

 #### Acceptance Criteria

 * I should be able to enter the information about that product (product Id, description, price, quantity).
 * It should tell me if I've entered invalid values for any of the properties and not let me save that product.
-* It should let me save my new product.
 * After I successfully save the new product, it should show the new product in the table which shows me all of the products.

 ### User Story #3 Update an existing product in the system

 #### Value

-As a Store Owner, I want to be able to modify any of the products I've already entered into the system
+As a Store Owner, I want to be able to modify any of the products I've already entered into the software.

 #### Acceptance Criteria